drschellenberg/webviewer-widgets/README.md

 ### Help:
-if there is anyway to improve this please don't hessite
+This is our first shot at this.if there is any way to improve this, please don't hessite